Samuel Hollingsworth Stout: Career

 Stout became a surgeon for the United States Navy but resigned as the American-Mexican War was coming to an end.
 Instead, he practiced medicine in Giles County, Tennessee, where he owned a farm with slaves.
 He also became an early member of the Tennessee Historical Society.

 At the outset of the American Civil War, on May 17, 1861, Stout became a major of cavalry in the Confederate States Army.
 He was a surgeon to the Third Tennessee Infantry from May to November 1861, and to Gordon Hospital in Nashville from November 1861 to February 1862.
 He subsequently moved to Chattanooga, where he was in charge of hospitals for the Army of Tennessee.
 By the summer of 1864, his responsibilities had expanded to sixty Confederate hospitals in the Southern states of Georgia, Alabama, and Mississippi.
 By the end of the war, he had lost his Giles County farm.

 Stout was a professor of surgery at the Atlanta Medical College, later known as the Emory University School of Medicine, from 1866 to 1867.
 He practised medicine in Georgia until 1882, when he moved to Cisco, Texas; he taught and practiced medicine in Dallas.
-Additionally, he was a co-founder of the Medical Department of the University of Dallas (now known as the Baylor College of Medicine), and he served as its founding dean from 1902 to 1903.